 This ride was calendared but has been removed, which probably means it’s cancelled.
 It’s now a virtual event from April 26 through May 9.
 Registration is now open.
 You can choose one of the traditional century routes or do their (easier) Adventurer ride or their new Scavenger hunt.

-May 7-9: Campovelo Napa Valley.
+May 7-9: Campovelo Napa Valley. $2,995-$175.
 Also offered weekend of June 4-6 and a women-only event October 22-24.
 Chef Chris Cosentino’s orgy of food and cycling.
 Registration is open.
 You need to provide a negative COVID-19 test or proof of vaccination.
 SOLD OUT!

 ?June: Supertour.
 No word on whether Supertour will take place in 2021.